samKenpachi011/edc-device/README.md

         pass

-### Declaring device permissions directly on model Meta class:
+### Declaring device permissions directly on model `Meta` class:

-You can declare device permissions on `meta.device_permissions` in the same way as above.
+You can declare device permissions on `Meta.device_permissions` in the same way as above.

     [...]
     class Meta:
         device_permissions = DevicePermissions(...)

-Both Meta and AppConfig device permissions will be called, where the Meta class will be called. first.
+Both `Meta` and `AppConfig` device permissions will be called, where the `Meta` class object will be called first.

 ### Disable device permissions by model instance: